 Echo Point is situated around 13 km from the town of Munnar.
-Apart from an Echo point, the place is also a picnic spot where visitors love to take nature walks along the hill slopes.
+Apart from being a place known and popular for echoing of self voice, the region is also a picnic spot where visitors love to take nature walks along the hill slopes.
 Tourists can also trek in the nearby tea, coffee and spice plantations.
-The cool breeze and serene surroundings makes this place favorite among wayfarers.
+The cool breeze and serene surroundings make this place favourite among wayfarers.

 The Elephant Lake or Anayirangal is a scenic location surrounded by tea plantations and is around 22 km from Munnar.
-The Lake is named after the herds of wild elephants which come here from the forests to drink water.
-It's very common to spot a herd of elephants by the waters.
+The Lake is named after the herds of wild elephants that come here from the forests to drink water.
+It's very common to spot herds of elephants by the waters.
 Tourists can enjoy the panoramic view of the serene waters along with the backdrop of dense tea estates.